Biography of Paul Cezanne

 Cezanne matured as a painter during the 1880s.
 He also managed to get accepted at the Salon, for first and only time in his career.

-From 1880, Cézanne repeatedly painted the 1,011 metre Provençal mountain called Montaigne Sainte-Victoire.
+From 1880, Cézanne repeatedly painted a 1,011 metre Provençal mountain called Montaigne Sainte-Victoire.

 In total, he produced 44 oil paintings and 43 watercolours of this impressive rock.
 Cezanne’s strong feelings for the mountain can be seen from the following quote (taken from Joachim Gasquet’s 1921 biography):